 Place cards are the short summaries that pop up when you tap on a business, listing not only the address, but hours, contact info, user reviews and photos.
 I've found place cards are particularly handy for finding about restaurants along my route.

 iOS 15 rearranges those place cards, placing more important information higher up and featuring cleaner organization throughout the card as you scroll down.
-At least that's what Apple is promising as it strives to deliver better organized information in Maps.
-We'll know for certain whether the company succeeds when we see the iOS 15 beta.

 A new place for curated Guides in iOS 15 Maps